-Base In formation Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best
+Base In Base Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best estimate possible in

-Table Name Reference Item Actual / Estimate Actual / Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information took to locate actual the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Table Name Reference ltem Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.

 associated with Table 5.1.

-Due to the

-recategorisation / split out of the raw data
+Due to the recategorisation / split

-from the report and the

-calculation of the
+out of the raw data from the report and the calculation of the

-weighted average

-prices based on these
+weighted average prices based on these

-manually adjusted

-figures, the data
+manually adjusted figures, the data

-disclosed are only
+disclosed are only estimates.

-estimates.